Living Trusts & Wills Lawyer in Encinitas, CA

 Estate Planning Services for Wills & Trusts in Encinitas

 We will create a plan that meets your goals—whether you have a simple estate or more complex needs.
-You deserve peace of mind knowing your family and your legacy are protected.
+We want every client to have peace of mind that they have put in place a plan that will work best for their family.

 • Schedule a complimentary intro call to assess your estate planning needs and learn more about our processes.